The Secret (opera): Synopsis

 It is early evening on the slopes of Mount Bezdez.
 A rocky overhang is to one side of the stage, a broken down gate permits entry to a pathway which leads up to the ruined castle and monastery, with the spire of a church also visible.
 Kalina is lamenting his fate – to be forever working to compensate for his poverty.
 He pulls from a hidey-hole a lantern, cloak, hoe and spade, then conceals them again and falls asleep.
-In a dreamlike sequence earth spirits warn that he who seeks treasure will blacken their soul while the ghost of Friar Barnabas declares that the most precious treasure is a loving woman.
+In a dreamlike sequence earth spirits warn that he who seeks treasure will blacken their soul while the ghost of Friar Barnabáš declares that the most precious treasure is a loving woman.
 Kalina wakes up in a holy terror.
-A group of bridesmaids head toward the church and Kalina, looking for spiritual help, follows them.
-Vitek and Blazenka enter the now-deserted spot and pour out their love for each other but they have been observed by Bonifac, who summons Roza, Kalina, Malina, everybody in the town, to witness the couple’s shame.
-Yet even with threats of being disowned by their fathers, the couple, supported by the townspeople, is defiant and now Roza admonishes the two men for believing that true love cares for worldly goods.
-Roza blesses Vit and Blazenka for following their hearts,and as the crowd disperses Roza is left alone, lamenting that Kalina did not defy the world as Vitek just had… for despite it all, she does still love Kalina.
-She is disturbed by Bonifac who has come to woo her again and to reveal Kalina’s secret yet Kalina himself returns, having decided he will risk his soul to find the treasure.
+A group of bridesmaids heads toward the church and Kalina, looking for spiritual help, follows them.
+Vít and Blaženka enter the now-deserted spot and pour out their love for each other but they have been observed by Bonifác, who summons Róza, Kalina, Malina, everybody in the town, to witness the couple’s shame.
+Yet even with threats of being disowned by their fathers, the couple, supported by the townspeople, is defiant and now Róza admonishes the two men for believing that true love cares for worldly goods.
+Róza blesses Vít and Blaženka for following their hearts, and as the crowd disperses Róza is left alone, lamenting that Kalina did not defy the world as Vít just had, for despite it all, she does still love Kalina.
+She is disturbed by Bonifác who has come to woo her again and to reveal Kalina’s secret yet Kalina himself returns, having decided he will risk his soul to find the treasure.
 Retrieving the hoe and spade he levers a rock aside to reveal a tunnel.
-Bonifaz refuses Roza’s request to stop Kalina and she herself rushes forward to stop him but Kalina, to a clap of thunder, jumps down into the tunnel.
+Bonifác refuses Róza’s request to stop Kalina and she herself rushes forward to stop him but Kalina, to a clap of thunder, jumps down into the tunnel.